cern-cta/CTA/cmdline/cta-admin.1cta.md

 repack (re)

-:   Add or remove a request to repack one or more tapes, list repack requests in progress and display
+:   Add or remove a request to repack one or more tapes, list repack requests in progress, display
-    any errors.
+    repack errors.

-    Repack requests are submitted using the **add** subcommand:

-    A single tape to repack can be specified on the command line with the **\-\-vid** option, or a list of tapes can be provided in a file, using the **\-\-vidfile** option.
+    **add** adds one or more tapes to the active repack requests:

     **\-\-mountpolicy** specifies the mount policy that will be applied to the repack subrequests (the retrieve and archive requests).

+    **\-\-vid** specifies a single tape to repack.

+    **\-\-vidfile** specifies the filename of a text file containing a list of tapes to repack.

     **\-\-bufferurl** optionally specifies the buffer to use in place of the default repack buffer URL (specified in the CTA Frontend configuration).
 It should follow this format: